Yemenite Children Affair: Re-examination

 In June 2016, Prime Minister Benjamin Netanyahu appointed Tzachi Hanegbi, a government minister, to re-examine the evidence in the three previous inquiries.
 Netanyahu said it would "right an historic wrong" and marked a new era of transparency.
-The government opened up nearly all of the archives of the inquiries putting them online.
+The government also opened up nearly all of the archives of the inquiries putting them online.
+Hanegbi subsequently gave an interview on Israeli TV in which he stated: "They took the children and gave them away.
+I don't know where."
+Hanegbi claimed that at least "hundreds" of children were taken without their parent's consent, marking the first time a public official had made such a claim.

+Hanegbi's grandfather on his mother's side had immigrated to Palestine in 1908 from Yemen.

-Disturbing revelations followed in a special Knesset committee about medical experiments that had been conducted on the Yemenite children.
+Disturbing revelations also followed in a special Knesset committee about medical experiments that had been conducted on the Yemenite children.
 Prior testimony given under oath during the previous inquiries revealed that many children had died as a consequence of medical negligence.
 Further testimony revealed that four undernourished babies died after being administered an experimental protein injection.
 Violating Jewish tradition, post-mortem examinations were carried out on children who were then buried in mass graves.
 Children's hearts were removed in some cases and given to US doctors researching the near absence of heart disease found in Yemen.

-There is no known case of any abducted Yemenite child: a child that was reported as dead to their family and years later turned up to be adopted by another family.

-Public admission

-In 2016 after having re-examined evidence given to a commission of inquiry in the late 1990s, Cabinet Minister Tzachi Hanegbi told Israeli TV: "They took the children and gave them away.
-I don't know where."
-The minister admitted that at least "hundreds" of children were taken without their parent's consent, marking the first time such a public admission had been made by a government official.

 Events since

 After the issue resurfaced, a Haaretz investigation found that dozens of Ashkenazi children vanished in a manner similar to the way the Yemenite children did.

+On 28 December 2016, 400,000 documents were released regarding the Yemenite Jewish Children affair.

 On 23 January 2018, after staging a mass demonstration in Petach-Tikvah, Yemenite families of children believed to have been abducted were given permission by the State Attorney's Office to exhume 18 graves said to be those of their missing loved ones.
-Their hope is that, by exhuming their bodies for DNA testing, if the graves should prove to be empty or that the genetic findings do not match those of their siblings, it would give undisputed evidence of a cover-up in the disappearance of these children.
+Their hope was that, by exhuming their bodies for DNA testing, if the graves should prove to be empty or that the genetic findings do not match those of their siblings, it would give undisputed evidence of a cover-up in the disappearance of these children.

-On 2 January 2020, 400,000 documents were released in regard to the Yemenite Jewish Children affair.

 On 24 September 2022, the Health Ministry and the National Institute of Forensic Medicine announced that a "full match" was established between the DNA extracted from the remains of a child, Yosef Melamed, and the genetic profile of his family members.
 Before the revelation, Melamed's family suspected that he was kidnapped and another child was buried in his place.
-This was the first and so far the only case in which the Israseli authorities were able to produce a genetic profile from the remains in one of the opened graves.
+This was the first and so far the only case in which the Israeli authorities were able to produce a genetic profile from the remains in one of the opened graves.